March 10, 2023 8 min read

 "Bought for my parents 60th anniversary and it is stunningly made!
 I wanted something different and Cardology, you definitely delivered - thank you so much"

-Most of us will also be familiar with the ruby and diamond wedding anniversaries also.
-But did you know that a modern tradition has evolved linking items or materials to almost every single wedding anniversary as themes for present-giving?
+Most of us in the UK will also be familiar with the ruby and diamond wedding anniversaries also.
+But did you know that a modern tradition has evolved linking items or materials to almost every single wedding anniversary milestone as themes for present-giving?